fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ## 4. Suggest possible improvements to your pipeline <a name="suggestion"></a>
-For video case, my further step should take the past frames into consideration, for example, adopt an moving average filter to deliver smoother results.
+So far I have tried my best to improve the pipeline.
+So far so good!

+Since I have little knowledge and experience in computer vision, I will take one course of computer vision and then seek some more efficient ways to improve the pipeline.

-Moreover, I can take full advantage of deep learning tools to improve accuracy of lane detection.
+In the future, I would like to take full advantage of deep learning tools to improve the accuracy of lane detection.

 The code is available on [Github](https://github.com/fuqiang07/SDCND/edit/master/CarND-LaneLines-P1-master).

-References and Acknowledgements:
+## 5. References and Acknowledgements <a name="reference"></a>
-During this project, I get some great ideas, HSL conversion and linear regression, from the following websites or repositories:
+During this project, I get some great ideas, including HSL conversion and moving average filter for video case, from the following websites or repositories:
 * [Eddie Forson's github repository: CarND-LaneLines-P1](https://github.com/kenshiro-o/CarND-LaneLines-P1)
 * [Kirill's github repository: p1_lane_lines_detection](https://github.com/Kidra521/carnd/tree/master/p1_lane_lines_detection)

+Based on the lesson and the above materials, I propose some innovative ideas or methods:
+1. **log-space based interception for linear regression**: before using linear regression, I use log-space based interception to add more points for a line (more points are added when y is large).
+This can be helpful when dealing with curve lanes.
+2. **gaussian-weighted filter for video frames**: moving average filter weights the same for the current frame and the past few frames.
+However, this filter is not suitable for a high speed car running on a curve lane, where the most recent frames are more important.
+Hence, I propose a Gaussian-weighted filter to weight more on those most recent frames.